fbpx

 This change is a major relief for both businesses and consumers.
 Importers benefit from reduced costs, and domestic manufacturers see increased demand as prices become more affordable.

-HS Codes And GST Rates For Chocolate Products
+HSN Codes And GST Rates For Chocolate Products

 Here are the most searched chocolate and cocoa products under Chapter 18, their HS codes, and the current GST rates: